datacarpentry/astronomy-python/_episodes/04-select.md

 hull](https://en.wikipedia.org/wiki/Convex_hull) of a set of points, which is the smallest convex polygon that contains all of the points.

-To use it, we'll select columns `pmra` and `pmdec` and convert them to a NumPy array.
+To use this function, we will select the columns `pmra` and `pmdec` and convert them to a NumPy array.

 ~~~